kjjwhitlock/makersbnb-ckaos/README.md

 7. As a host,
    so that I can control when I rent my space,
    I would like to approve or decline a booking request.(*MVP*)

-10. As a user,
-    so that my information is recorded and I am contactable, I want to be able to return to my account to sign-in. (*MVP*)

-11. As a user,
-    so that I can keep my private information secure when using a public computer, I want to be able sign out of my account. (*MVP*)

 3. As a host,
    so that I can list my multiple spare rooms,